You are here

 Healthy Volunteers are needed for our study.
-Participants will spend two days at the University of Minnesota and be compensated financially for their time.
-To discuss participating, please send an email to firstname.lastname@example.org.
-If you do not have email, call Hannah Alves at 612-301-1788.
+Participants will spend two days at the University of Minnesota and be compensated $400 for the completion of the study.
+To discuss participating, please send an email to HCP-A@umn.edu.
+If you do not have email, call Hannah Hagy at 612-301-1788.

 Behavioral and Cognitive Tests:

-The behavioral session may last up to 3 hours and may be broken into smaller sessions.
-You will be asked to do several tasks, as well as answer questions about things you like to do, how you usually behave, your mood, and how you cope with life.
+You will be asked to do several different tasks, as well as answer questions about things you like to do, how you usually behave, your mood, and how you cope with life.

 We will use MRI to take pictures of your brain.
 We will look at the connections between different parts of your brain while you rest quietly, watch a movie, or do some simple tasks.

 As early in the visit as possible, we will draw your blood.
 After the blood draw we will provide you with a meal and a short break.

 Please email the study team at HCP-A@umn.edu or call 612-301-1788.